kn-bibs/dotplot/README.md

 ## Why to create a new package?

 There are many programs that attempt to create dotplots already.
 Unfortunately most of these programs was created long time ago and written in old versions of Java.
-To allow new generations of bioinformaticians to generate dotplots easily we are developing this Python3 package.
+This Python3 package will allow new generations of bioinformaticians to generate dotplots much easier.

 ## Installation & usage
 ``git clone https://github.com/kn-bibs/dotplot``

-###Basic usage
+### Basic usage

 ``cd dotplot``

 ``python3 dotplot.py --file1 seq1.fasta --file2 seq2.fasta``

+#### Getting help

+To access list of available options run command above with added option `-h`.

 ## What will it do?
 In the future our application will be able to read a wide range of input formats, and users will be able to parametrize alignment process and output format to their liking.